 Ben represents business clients in complex litigation matters nationwide.
 In addition to intellectual property litigation, he has handled specialized subject matter including defense of class actions, complex construction litigation and regulatory proceedings before the Connecticut Departments of Banking, Public Health and Social Services.
 His litigation experience includes jury and bench trials in state and federal courts.

-He has been selected to the Connecticut Super Lawyers list since 2013.
+He has been selected to the Connecticut Super Lawyers list from 2013 to 2020.